 New Water Customer

-Welcome to the Town of Castle Rock!
+Welcome to Castle Rock!

 Your title company is responsible for setting up your water service

 At the closing of your new home, your title company will provide you with a new water account form.
 Be sure to include your phone number and email so that our business office has the appropriate emergency contact information.
 The title company will give us this completed form to set up your water service.
-For rental properties, the landlord/owner is responsible for the water account.
+For rental properties, the landlord / owner is responsible for the water account.

 Summer watering schedule